strangebuzz/phpquiz/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

+* Add functional tests for quiz resume (AppController:home)
 * Add functional tests to answer all the questions of the test quiz and check the score computation.
-* Add a form on the home page to access a quiz by its uuid

 @Refactoring/cleanup